hyper-prog/dht22m/README.md

 Building and install the kernel module
 --------------------------------------

-Clone dht22m sources from github
+Clone dht22m sources from github.
-To compile enter the dht22m directory and build & install the module
+To compile module enter the dht22m directory and build & install it.

     git clone https://github.com/hyper-prog/dht22m
     cd dht22m
     sudo make
     sudo make install

-Load the module by:
+If success, you can load the module:

     sudo modprobe dht22m

-If you would like to make the dht22m module loads after reboot run:
+In case you would like to make the dht22m module loads after reboot run:

     sudo echo "dht22m" > /etc/modules-load.d/dht22m.conf